2019 IMB Conference: Chromosome Territories & Nuclear Architecture

 This three-day conference will bring together experts focusing on: (i) the mechanistic basis of chromatin interactions and structure, (ii) the recent advances in modeling chromosome organization and dynamics, and (iii) the contribution of nuclear organisation in health and disease.

-The event will coincide with the 75th birthday of IMB group leader Christoph Cremer, a pioneer of super-resolution microscopy, and it will honor his long and distinguished career.
+The event will celebrate the 75th birthday of Christoph Cremer, a pioneer of super-resolution microscopy, and it will honor his long and distinguished career.